 In Morocco, the floods of Ourika, aggravated by climate change, carry many solid waste downstream of the watershed.
 This waste pollutes drinking water, making residents sick.
 Our participants compost food waste and sell it.
 They use disposable plastic bottles to make jewelry and other craft items that they also sell.
-Solid waste can thus be reduced in the region and in the wadi.
+Re-using this solid waste can thus serve as a waster reduction strategy in the region and in the wadi.

 The participants of our study are connected on a Facebook group.
 During a flood in the Ourika wadi in Morocco, women living upstream of the stream use the Facebook group to warn the women who live downstream to prepare themselves and protect their families and property.

 Water scarcity is compounded by weak access to water and climate change.
 Poor women in informal settlements have weak access to water because they do not have formal land rights.
 Adapting to climate change requires that rights to land are secure especially under increasing conditions of water scarcity.